libreddit/libreddit-instances/README.md

 # Contents

-This repo consists of three files:
+This repo consists of four files:

 1. `instances.json`: This is the list of Libreddit instances.
 1. `instances-schema.json`: JSON Schema governing `instances.json`.